runatlantis/atlantis/runatlantis.io/docs/security.md

 * All repositories: `--repo-allowlist=*`.
 Useful for when you're in a protected network but dangerous without also setting a webhook secret.

 This flag ensures your Atlantis install isn't being used with repositories you don't control.
 See `atlantis server --help` for more details.

+### Protect Terraform Planning
+If attackers submitting pull requests with malicious Terraform code is in your threat model then you must be aware that `terraform apply` approvals are not enough.
+It is possible to run malicious code in a `terraform plan` using the [`external` data source](https://registry.terraform.io/providers/hashicorp/external/latest/docs/data-sources/data_source) or by specifying a malicious provider.
+This code could then exfiltrate your credentials.

+To prevent this, you could:
+1. Bake providers into the Atlantis image or host and deny egress in production.
+1. Implement the provider registry protocol internally and deny public egress, that way you control who has write access to the registry.
+1. Modify your [server-side repo configuration](https://www.runatlantis.io/docs/server-side-repo-config.html)'s `plan` step to validate against the use of not allowed providers or data sources or PRs from not allowed users.
+You could also add in extra validation at this point, e.g. requiring a "thumbs-up" on the PR before allowing the `plan` to continue.

 ### Webhook Secrets
 Atlantis should be run with Webhook secrets set via the `$ATLANTIS_GH_WEBHOOK_SECRET`/`$ATLANTIS_GITLAB_WEBHOOK_SECRET` environment variables.